 Patients with the risk factors listed above are commonly tested using their fasting blood glucose levels, those present in the blood when you have not had anything to eat or drink (except water) for at least eight hours.
 An A1C test may be performed instead of a fasting plasma glucose test, which measures the average blood glucose for the past two to three months.

-Since more than 2.1 million Texans have prediabetes and more than 3.2 million have diabetes, chances are you know multiple people with the disease.
-According to the Centers for Disease Control and Prevention (CDC), Palo Pinto County has the highest percentage per population of diabetics in North Texas, followed closely by Hood, Somervell, Parker, Wise, and Hunt counties.
+Since more than 7.1 million Texans have prediabetes and more than 3.2 million have diabetes, chances are you know multiple people with the disease.
+According to the Centers for Disease Control and Prevention (CDC), Wichita County has the highest percentage per population of diabetics in North Texas, followed by Navarro, Johnson, Ellis, Tarrant and Dallas counties.

 There are multiple explanations as to why Texas may have higher incidence rates of diabetes and prediabetes, like its ethnically diverse population and an appetite for fried or smoked food that could give Big Tex a run for his money.